Camden Air Quality Monitoring

-Camden has five automatic monitoring stations located across the borough.
+Camden Council has five automatic monitoring stations located across the borough.
 These are permanent installations which contain sophisticated electronic instruments to measure a variety of pollutants, including NO2 and particulate matter.
 Data is transmitted every 15 minutes to a central management system which is then automatically uploaded to Air Quality in England, where you can find data for all Camden's monitoring stations, create graphs and download raw data.
 The Council's monitoring network is maintained by Ricardo Energy & Environment.
 Midtown business improvement district also owns and operates a site of its own, located in Holborn.

 To view a graph of the pollutant levels over the past seven days for each site, please click on the location links below.

 Automatic monitoring station data: long-term trends in air quality

 The graphs below show annual mean concentrations of NO2, PM10 and PM2.5 measured by the five automatic air quality monitoring stations in Camden, from 2014 until the most recent year for which full ratified data is available.

 Diffusion tubes monitor long-term trends of NO2 concentrations and we have 19 sites located across Camden which we use for statutory annual air quality reporting.
 The tubes are typically mounted on lampposts or buildings and are collected every four weeks and sent to a laboratory for analysis, and the data is then uploaded to this website.
 Although the tubes cannot be used to provide up-to-the-minute pollution levels, they are easy to use and provide helpful complementary background data to the automatic monitors.

 In addition to the 19 monitoring sites that we use for statutory annual reporting, we also have 128 diffusion tube sites which are used for air quality monitoring for transport projects.